-

 How prevalent is the use of W&I insurance in your transactions?

-The increased use of W&I insurance has been a major development in the structuring of M&A transactions in Ireland in recent years.
+The use of W&I insurance in M&A transactions across the entire market has been a major development in Ireland in recent years.
 This has been particularly true over the last five years as a greater proportion of businesses which have been acquired by financial sponsors in recent years are now being brought to market, with the use of W&I insurance being a common feature of such exits.
 W&I insurance bridges the gap between the buyer’s need for strong deal protection and a seller’s desire for a clean exit free of residual liabilities.
-W&I insurance benefits both the buyer and seller as any potential liability arising out of a breach of warranty and/or indemnity transfers from the parties to the insurance provider and can provide significant comfort to a buyer and seller in a transaction.
+Depending on the level of cover sought, W&I insurance can be used to reduce the seller’s liability to as low as EUR1.
+However, the seller typically retains risk for the title and capacity warranties, and full liability will apply if the seller has been found to have acted fraudulently or engaged in willful misconduct or deceit.

 -